-Hey!
-I'm a postdoctoral scholar at Stanford developing new structural refinement strategies and exploring next generation methods of ribosome design.
-I just completed my Ph.D. at NYU, where I described new ways to inhibit protein-protein interactions.
+I'm a postdoctoral scholar at Stanford developing new structural refinement strategies and exploring next generation methods for ribosome design.
+In 2016, I completed my Ph.D. at NYU, where I described new ways to inhibit protein-protein interactions.
 Earlier, I earned my B.A. from Harvard in Chemistry, though while I was there I spent a great deal of time on mathematics and physics as well.
 My undergraduate thesis was mostly in medicinal chemistry and total synthesis.
 I tutored through Har... [more]

 Government & Politics